Ariana Marie

 Ariana Marie (born March 15, 1993) is an American pornographic actress, cam-girl, and dancer.
 Marie was Miss November 2014 in Penthouse Pet of the Month, and has been nominated for numerous AVN Awards, XBIZ Awards, and other industry awards.
-As of June 2019 Ariana is under a one-year Exclusive Contract as an actress and spokesmodel for Vixen.

 Biography

-Marie was born in Dallas, Texas into a family with Irish, German, Belgian and Puerto Rican origins.
+Marie was born in Dallas, Texas into a family with Irish, German, Belgian, and Puerto Rican origins.
 She has three older brothers.
 When she was little, her family moved to Clearwater, Florida, for her father's job, where she grew up and graduated.
-After briefly working as a waitress, she made her debut in the porn industry in September 2013, at age 20.
+After briefly working as a waitress, she made her debut in the porn industry in July 2013, at age 20.
 Her first scene was for PornPros with Giselle Mari and Danny Mountain.
 Marie was initially paid $1,200 per scene, a rate at "the higher end of today's standard range", but her booking agent took a 40-percent commission; Marie was initially unaware that this was far higher than the usual 10-20-percent commission.
 Marie's next agent took a lower rate, but also pushed her to work for less pay for companies with whom he was friendly.
 Marie initially "focused on filming for the traditional porn companies", working for studios including Mile High, Bang Productions, Adam & Eve, Girlfriends Films, Kick Ass Pictures, Evil Angel, Pure Play Media, and Pulse Distribution.
 She has also worked for sites like Mofos, Bang Bros, HD Passion, Digital Desire, Naughty America, and Vixen.

 In November 2014, she was named Pet of the Month by Penthouse magazine.
 The same month, she was chosen as Twistys Treat of the Month.
 In 2015, she was nominated for several Best New Starlet awards in the industry, including the AVN Awards and XBIZ Awards in that category, and for the AVN Awards in the Best Three-Way Sex Scene Girl / Girl / Boy category for Keisha, alongside Keisha Grey and Manuel Ferrara.